skramm/homog2d/docs/homog2d_qa.md

 (Actually, I have the feeling that most people criticizing that tool never really understood how it works.)

-Anyway, the library end-user doesn't need to use it.
-As this is a "header-only" lib, he can use the tool he wants.
+Anyway, the library user doesn't need to use it: as this is a "header-only" lib, he can use the tool he wants.
 </dd>